silhavyj/KIV-DS-Master-node-selection/README.md

 This project implements a **selection of a single master node** out of *N* nodes connected to a computer network.
 This problem was tackled using so-called **election algorithm** where every node can send a message to every other node.

 The purpose of the master is to assign each node a color (red or green), so the ration of 1/3 red and 2/3 green is satisfied.
 The master itself is always colored green.
-When a node is not responding to the master, it is considered to be down and the master recolors the remaining nodes accordingly if needed.
+When a node is not responding to the master, it is considered to be down, and the master recolors the remaining nodes accordingly if needed.
 When the master node goes offline, the process of selecting a new one starts again.

 <img src="images/01.png">